- Table of Contents

-Exigency purchases, commonly referred to as an Emergency Purchase, is defined as a purchase made without following normal purchasing procedures due to a sudden and unexpected happening or unforeseen occurrence/condition, which requires immediate action.
-Exigency procurement shall be limited to those supplies or services necessary to meet the exigency.
+Exigency purchases, commonly referred to as Emergency Purchases, are defined as “a purchase made without following normal purchasing procedures due to a sudden and unexpected happening or unforeseen occurrence/condition, which requires immediate action.”

-Under very limited circumstances, a department may need the flexibility to make an "exigency" purchase.
-It should never include a situation created by poor planning on the part of the using agency.
-This procedure should not be used to satisfy personal preferences or convenience on the part of the department, for preventing funds from reverting at the end of the fiscal year, or for any reason that seeks to circumvent regular procurement methods.
+Under very limited circumstances, a department may need to make an "exigency" purchase.
+Poor planning on the part of the department is not an exigency.
+This procedure may not be used to satisfy personal preferences, departmental convenience, to prevent funds from reverting at the end of the fiscal year, or for any reason that seeks to circumvent regular procurement methods.

-Exigency procedures are established in the Administrative Rules of Montana 2.5.605.
-The following procedures must be considered when making a determination regarding exigency purchases:
+Exigency procurement procedures are established in the Administrative Rules of Montana 2.5.605.
+The following requirements apply to exigency purchases:

 - An exigency procurement greater than $5,000 must be limited to those supplies and services necessary to meet the exigency.

 - The determination to use exigency procedures must be made by the Director of Procurement.
-If the Director of Procurement is not available, the University Business Office, the appropriate Vice President, or higher authority may make the determination.
+If the Director of Procurement is not available, the University Business Office, or the appropriate Vice President may make the determination.
 This determination must be in writing and must state the basis for the exigency procurement and for the selection of a particular vendor.